Skip to main content

 What data does Aida collect during a dental call?

 Aida collects only the information needed to complete the call: caller name, phone number, appointment request details, and for CDCP calls, Sun Life member ID and date of birth.
 Aida does not collect payment information, government ID numbers, or health card numbers.
-All collected data is encrypted immediately and stored in the practice's isolated account.
+The data flow is documented and reviewed with the practice before launch.

 Do you provide a data processing agreement for PHIPA-aware implementation?